 \section{Conclusion}

 In Theorem \ref{conditionallower1}, we introduced an improved conditional time complexity lower bound for the $k$-$\dfaint$ problems.
 Next, in Corollary \ref{timelower3}, we demonstrated that $\dfaint$ is not solvable in $O(n^{2 - \varepsilon})$ time unconditionally for all $\varepsilon > 0$.
+Then, in Corollary \ref{timelower4}, we improved this lower bound to include the case when a limited amount of non-determinism is permitted.
 Finally, in Corollary \ref{hardnesshypo3}, we showed that if any of the $k$-$\dfaint$ problems are hard for polynomial time classes under sufficiently fast reductions, then $\PSPACE = \EXPTIME$.
 In particular, we have that the Hardness Hypothesis (from Section \ref{sec:hardhypo}) implies that $\PSPACE = \EXPTIME$.

-From these result, we conclude that the $\dfaint$ problem is not only computationally hard for space bounded computations, but also for strongly subquadratic time.
+From these results, we conclude that the $\dfaint$ problem is not only computationally hard for space bounded computations, but also for strongly subquadratic time.
 This offers us hope to show a definitive time complexity lower bound for one of the $k$-$\dfaint$ problems for which we currently only have conditional time lower bounds.
-It also provides a general strategy for showing unconditional time complexity lower bounds for other $\PSPACE$-complete problems such as those from \cite{kozen1977}.\footnote{Time complexity lower bounds follow straightforwardly for the emptiness of two-way finite automata.} Lastly, the results of Section \ref{sec:hardhypo} suggest that if the $k$-$\dfaint$ problems are really as hard as they appear to be, then it would be possible to improve the recent breakthrough on the space efficient simulation of time bounded computations from \cite{williams2025}.
+It also provides a general strategy for showing unconditional time complexity lower bounds for other $\PSPACE$-complete problems such as was shown for non-emptiness for two-way DFA's in Corollary \ref{timelower5}.
+Lastly, the results of Section \ref{sec:hardhypo} suggest that if the $k$-$\dfaint$ problems are really as hard as they appear to be, then it would be possible to improve the recent breakthrough on the space efficient simulation of time bounded computations from \cite{williams2025}.
 In particular, the hardness of $k$-$\dfaint$ for fixed polynomial time complexity classes (as considered in Proposition \ref{hardnesshypo4}, Theorem \ref{hardnesshypo2}, and Corollary \ref{hardnesshypo3}) would imply that all polynomial time problems are solvable in fixed polynomial deterministic space.